benreynwar/rfgnocchi/README.md

 This project is nowhere near ready for anyone to use seriously.

-RFgnocchi uses the python package 'pyvivado (https://github.com/benreynwar/pyvivado)' for testing the projects.
+RFgnocchi uses the python package [pyvivado](https://github.com/benreynwar/pyvivado) for testing the projects.

 Also since I currently don't have compatible hardware these modules will only have been tested through simulation.